chetnashah/javawork/kotlinwork/KotlinCollections.md

 **Ranges can be used for any data type that is Comparable**

+**Ranges are not iterable by defualt, iterable needs to be explicitly implemented on type separately for type to be used with for-in on a type with range** - https://kotlinlang.org/docs/ranges.html#progression

 `..` is an operator function with name `rangeTo(that)` which is **called on the start instance**, and given the value of `end`.

 `Range<T>` requires `<T : Comparable>`, i.e. it needs parameters to be comparable.